ARAman7860/Pagal/README.md

 ### <br>    ❖ DEPLOY_REPLIT ❖

-`🚀 IF U HAVE YOUR REPLIT ACCOUNT SO YOU CAN EASY DEPLOY 𝗜𝘀𝗹𝗮𝗺𝗶𝗰𝗸 𝗰𝗵𝗮𝘁 𝗯𝗼𝘁  ON REPLIT CLICK BLACK BUTTON [DEPLOY TO REPLIT] AND FIND CONFIG.JSON FILE THEN MONGODB KEY THEN RUN CODE AND ENJOY BOT 🚀`
+`🚀 IF U HAVE YOUR REPLIT ACCOUNT SO YOU CAN EASY DEPLOY Dheeraj 𝗰𝗵𝗮𝘁 𝗯𝗼𝘁  ON REPLIT CLICK BLACK BUTTON [DEPLOY TO REPLIT] AND FIND CONFIG.JSON FILE THEN MONGODB KEY THEN RUN CODE AND ENJOY BOT 🚀`

 -------------